-‘Just knowing’ the basic facts means that your child can master Maths and Literacy
+‘Just knowing’ the basic facts means that your child can master Maths and spelling

 There are some very easy techniques your child can use to remember skills and knowledge they have learnt.
 Recent brain research proves how important these techniques are, but even before research told them it was a good idea good teachers and learners have always used them.

 Revise, revise, revise.
 Good teachers never assume their students understand and remember today what was taught yesterday, and they revise regularly.
 Indeed, research has shown that revision is an important part of the coaching or teaching session so that new learning is remembered.
 Brain research has demonstrated how regular practice of new learning gives brains the opportunity to ‘hardwire’ the connections between the neural pathways so that these new memory pathways become hard-wired into existing neuron nets.

 However, rote learning by itself is slow and boring.
 Repetition and drills don’t work well on their own.
 When your child revises ‘mindlessly’ by just repeating the information over and over, they won’t remember easily because their mind is not paying attention.
 You have probably experienced the time-consuming boredom of having to repeat information over and over until it is remembered.

 How your child can stay interested and involved: